 White Clothes Are the Easiest to Dye

-When you are a regular reader you know that I dyed a lot of sweaters and cardigans last winter.
-It was one of those years, when I could not find a sweater or cardigan in a color that worked for me.
-You know there are these years where all pieces have colors that are not flattering on you.
-In those years, I often buy an item in white already with the intend to dye it.
-Thanks goodness, in craft stores, the dyes are independent of what Pantone dictates as the colors of the year.
+When you are a regular reader, you know that I dyed a lot of sweaters and cardigans last winter.
+It was one of those years when I could not find a sweater or cardigan in a color that worked for me.
+You know, there are these years when all pieces do not flatter you.
+In those years, I often bought white items to dye them.
+Thank goodness, in craft stores, the dyes are independent of what Pantone dictates as the year’s colors.
 Consequently, you can get a new item in one of the fashion or neutral colors by DIY dyeing.
 Dyeing has a long history in fashion.

 How To Dye Printed Clothes?

-Here I share how I dyed my floral summer blazer.
-I wanted to change to a deep, darker color.
-First, I checked the percentage of natural material as any synthetics are hard to dye in a predictable way (see linen of the blazer later in this post).
+I share how I dyed my floral summer blazer into a deep, darker color.
+First, I checked the percentage of natural material, as synthetics are hard to dye in a predictable way (see the linen of the blazer later in this post).

-How to Decide on What Color to Use?
+How Do You Decide What Color to Use?

 Decide on what you want to achieve color-wise.
-In other words, you have to consider how the existing colors will look like when dyed with that color (see the infographic for a broad idea of color mixing on prints with different dyes.
+In other words, you must consider how the existing colors will look when dyed with that color (see the infographic for a broad idea of color mixing on prints with different dyes.

 My idea was to go for a more muted and darker version than it was before.
-Note that when you want to go lighter you will first have to remove the old color.
+Note that you first must remove the old color when you want to go lighter.
 There are color removers in craft stores.
-I was thinking about navy blue, which would have led to a blue background with purple, brown, green and hunter green florals.
-This color combination would have just gone with the denim or black pieces in my closet.
-Therefore, I decided for burgundy, which I hoped would lead to some dark burned orange, purple, black, and dark brown pattern on a burgundy background.
+I was thinking about navy blue, which would have led to a blue background with purple, brown, green, and hunter green florals.
+This color combination would have gone with my closet’s denim or black pieces.
+Therefore, I decided on burgundy, which I hoped would lead to some dark burned orange, purple, black, and dark brown pattern on a burgundy background.

 Use a Stainless Steel Pot

 You need a stainless steel pot as plastic, wood, and enamel take up color.
-I put one package of burgundy dye into a huge 1.5-gallon-size pot on the stove (Photo above).
-I can’t tell which brand is the best as I never used anything other than Rite.
-Note it is the only dye you can get in Fairbanks.
+I put one package of burgundy dye into a huge 1.5-gallon pot on the stove (Photo above).
+I can’t tell which brand is the best, as I have never used anything other than Rite.
+Note, it is the only dye you can get in Fairbanks.
 I filled the pot 2/3 with water and dissolved the dye by stirring (Photo below).

-Since any chemical reaction increase with temperature, I heated the solution to the highest temperature at which one can wash the blazer.
+Since any chemical reaction increases with temperature, I heated the solution to the highest temperature at which one can wash the blazer.
 Then I put the blazer into the solution (Photo below).

 Stir Regularly for Equal Color Uptake

-The package gives a time how long to keep the fabric in the dye.
-It is important to turn the fabric around once in a while to obtain an even uptake of the color.
+The package shows how long it takes to keep the fabric in the dye.
+It is essential to turn the fabric around occasionally to obtain an even uptake of the color.
 I always try to keep the temperature constant.
 I had the blazer in the color bath for nearly two hours.
 The photo below shows the color uptake after 10 minutes.

 Set the Color with Vinegar When Dyeing Printed Clothes